Geneva at a Glance

 International Transport to and from Geneva

 People living in Geneva profit from very good transport links to the rest of Europe and the whole world.
 At a distance of merely four kilometers from the city center, Geneva International Airport lies within easy reach.
-Trains run every 12 minutes.
+Trains run every 12 minutes at rush hours.
 A journey to the airport doesn’t take more than six minutes from Geneva’s center.

 The public bus services nos.
 5, 10, 23, 28, and 57 also serve the city center and depart from the airport check-in area every 8 to 15 minutes.
 There are also various direct train and bus connections for those living in Geneva’s suburbs.
 And, best of all, ticket machines at the airport dispense free public transport tickets valid for a journey lasting up to 80 minutes!